PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Methods

-\paragraph{Optional regularizers.} There are two optional terms can be toggled: (i) a \emph{decorrelation} penalty between each student’s shared and private embeddings using a squared cross-covariance, and (ii) a \emph{reconstruction} loss from each student’s MAE decoder with a masking ratio (default $0.5$) applied only when enabled.
-These are added as $\lambda_{\text{perp}}\!\cdot\!\mathcal{L}_{\text{perp}}$ and $\lambda_{\text{rec}}\!\cdot\!\mathcal{L}_{\text{rec}}$.
-We discovered that the \emph{reconstruction} loss is essential for avoiding collapse during empirically study.
+\paragraph{Optional regularizers.} Two optional terms can be toggled: (i) a decorrelation penalty $\mathcal{L}_{\text{perp}}$ between shared and private embeddings, and (ii) a reconstruction loss from each student's MAE decoder (masking ratio 0.5).
+We find reconstruction essential for avoiding collapse (\cref{sec:discussion}).